urgdog/urg.systems/thonks/new-home.md

 - Know all the switches/outlets!
 Does an outlet not work?
 Not know what switch does?
 You must know.
 Must find out!
 - Extension cords doing what outlets should?
 You can fix this!
 And should!
-- Confirm circuits for HVAC, sump, and fridge. **Everyone** needs 2 know. not just 'fixer shaman'!
+- Confirm circuits for HVAC, sump, and fridge. **Everyone** needs to know. not just 'fixer shaman'!
 - Learn to use a non-contact voltage tester   (don't die being dumb)

 *Urg says: Prior owner did dumb.
 Is ok.
 You are also prior owner now.
 Try to not